H2CK/oidc/README.md

 - Discovery: `openid-configuration` (GET) or at `index.php/.well-known/openid-configuration`
 - WebFinger: at `index.php/.well-known/webfinger`
 - Authorization: `authorize`(GET)
 - Token: `token`(POST) - Credentials for authentication can be passed via Authorization header or in body.
 (Ususally the Authorization header is fetched directly by the Nextcloud server itself and is not passed to the oidc application.
 To allow the use of this mechanism a pseudo user backend is provided.
 Nevertheless this causes an exception shown in the logs on each login using the Authorization header.)
 - UserInfo: `userinfo`(GET / POST - Authentication with previously retrieved access token)
 - JWKS: `jwks`(GET)
 - Logout: `logout` (GET)
+- Dynamic Client Registration: `register` (POST) - Disabled by default.
+Must be enabled in settings.

 CORS is enable for all domains on all the above endpoints.